Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Joint Description of the Electrodynamics of a Point Particle

 Hence, we define

-as the \textsc{pb} associated with all the canonical variables at time $s$ and postulate such bracket as the basis for a joint description of the whole system that is both canonical and Lorentz-covariant.
+as the PB associated with all the canonical variables at instant $s$ and postulate such bracket as the basis for a joint description of the complete system that is both canonical and Lorentz-covariant.

-An interesting feature of the proposed description comes from the fact that the canonical variables of the system at any two different times, namely $s$ and $\tau>s$, are related through a canonical transformation.
+An interesting feature of the proposed description comes from the fact that the canonical variables of the system at any two different instants, namely $s$ and $\tau>s$, are related through a canonical transformation.
 Thus, we have that